 The 2015 CEI saw 366 businesses, spanning nearly every industry and major geographic area of the U.S., ranked as top scorers.
 Sixty-six percent of Fortune 500 companies included gender identity in their non-discrimination policies, compared to a staggering 3 percent in 2002, and sexual orientation was part of non-discrimination policies at 89 percent of Fortune 500 companies in 2015.
 In 2016 a record 407 businesses earned the CEI’s top score of 100 percent.
 Furthermore, 511, or 60 percent of CEI-rated businesses offer transgender-inclusive healthcare coverage, up from 0 in 2002 to 49 in the 2009 CEI to 278 in the 2013 CEI and 418 in 2015.
 Additionally, more than 330 major employers have adopted supportive inclusion guidelines for transgender workers who are transitioning.

-A strong majority of businesses are ensuring that wherever they do business, here and abroad, LGBT people enjoy the same workplace protections.
-In addition, businesses are aligning their corporate values of LGBT inclusion with their supplier standards, funders and within the community at large.
+A strong majority of businesses are ensuring that wherever they do business, here and abroad, LGBTQ people enjoy the same workplace protections.
+In addition, businesses are aligning their corporate values of LGBTQ inclusion with their supplier standards, funders and within the community at large.